tbouquet/resmed_scraper/README.md

 - Fetch the OTP code sent via email to my gmail account and use it
 - Get all the datas from the History.apx page

-The output is a pandas Datastore containing the yearly sleep datas
+The output is a pandas Dataframe containing the yearly sleep datas

-Thanks to [handyman5](https://github.com/handyman5/resmed-scraper) for the insparation
+Thanks to [handyman5](https://github.com/handyman5/resmed-scraper) for the inspiration

 ## Prerequisites